Aaha Kalyanam

 Aaha Kalyanam is a 2014 Indian Tamil-language romantic comedy film directed by debutant A. Gokul Krishna and produced by Aditya Chopra's Yash Raj Films.
-A remake of Maneesh Sharma's 2010 Hindi film, Band Baaja Baaraat, the film stars Simran, Nani and Vaani Kapoor.
+A remake of Maneesh Sharma's 2010 Hindi film, Band Baaja Baaraat, the film stars Nani, Vaani Kapoor, and Simran.
 Although it was planned for bilingual release, it was shot completely in Tamil, and a dubbed Telugu version was released simultaneously along with the Tamil version.
 The film was released worldwide on 21 February 2014.